Myilvaganan/Oro-Task/README.md

 <h1>Step:2</h1>
 <p>Run with localhost for.eg., http://127.0.0.1:5500/ </p>

-if editing in style files,
+*if editing in style files,
 use extensions like Sass Compiler and then then run the program

+**If google map API not working properly, Please make your own API KEY through this link https://developers.google.com/maps/documentation/javascript/get-api-key and then proceed.